Instant Pot Baked Potatoes—make fluffy, moist baked potatoes in your Instant Pot without foil and in just a few minutes!

 Pressure cook the potatoes for 25 minutes.
 And then use a 5-15 minute natural pressure release.
 The closer you get to 15 minutes the more moist the potatoes will be.
 But if you’re in a pinch you can quick release the potatoes and it will be just fine!

 If you like a crispy skin rub a little olive oil on the potato and put it under the oven broiler.
 Turn it a few times until it is dry and crisp.
-Alternately you could use the Mealthy Crisplid* for this part.
+Alternately you could use the Mealthy Crisplid or an air fryer lid for this part.

 Serve up your baked potatoes with your favorite toppings!
 I like butter, sour cream, salt and pepper, cheese and bacon crumbles.